As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

 Obsidian has a glass-like texture that is usually black but can sometimes be green or brown.
 It is created when molten rock cools and creates a smooth stone.

-Obsidian was popularly used by primitive people as a tool from its sharp cutting edges and is even still used in modern operating rooms because it is sharper than stainless still and can create a smoother cut.
+Primitive people popularly used obsidian as a tool because of its sharp cutting edges.
+It is still used in modern operating rooms because it is sharper than stainless steel and can create a smoother cut.

 Where Can You Find Obsidian in Your Backyard?